 To get the most out of the calculator follow these five steps:

-If you want help to find all your data, work out how much sales you are losing using the calculator, and get a free personalized cart abandonment optimization plan to increase your eCommerce sales like Bar did for Jake in the video above, click here to book a demo with Bar (or one of our other Sumo Money specialists).
+If you want help to find all your data, work out how much sales you are losing using the calculator, and get a free personalized cart abandonment optimization plan to increase your eCommerce sales like Bar did for Jake in the video above, click here to apply for a 1-on-1 session with one of our Ecommerce Experts.

 For a limited time, four experts from our optimization team (Bar “Make Money” Bruhis, Jordache “Make It Rain” Johnson, Kevin “Mo’ Money Mo’ Tacos” Mendoza and Ashley “Dolla Dolla Billz” Thurman) will be on standby to meet with you one-on-one and give you a free site optimization.